Skip to Main

 In terms of funding, do you apply for it or does the department find that for you?

-Your stipend is paid by the graduate school for the first year.
-Once you join a lab, your PI will fund you for the remaining time you are in school.
-We also highly encourage our students to apply for external fellowships.
-Additionally, some programs have NIH-funded training grants that can support a subset of students.
-So there are definitely no worries regarding your funding at UT Southwestern.
+There are no worries regarding your funding while at UT Southwestern.
+Your stipend is paid by the graduate school until you join a lab, and your PI will fund you for the remaining time, provided you are in good academic standing and progressing to the completion of your Ph.D.
+We highly encourage students to apply for external fellowships.
+Additionally, some programs have NIH-funded training grants that can be applied for and support a subset of students.

 Are graduate students in the DBS guaranteed funding?